My Reno Rants

 Definitely white tiles.
 Dark wood beams and neutral colored sofas.
 No bigger than a 32 inch TV, if there is some way to conceal it I would like to.
 Sofas need to be comforty, those you can sleep on undisturbed through the night if for some reason, martial situations calls for me too.
 2 accent chairs.
 If possible I would like sitting spaces for at least 8-10 people - a good cell size.

-nice.
+Having warm lighting complimented by a nice arched lamp will be nice.
 A small dark oak grain rectangle block of varnished wood for a side table between my two accent chairs will be perfect.

 Seamless connections: Dining table and Kitchen

 Cass and I were having a conversation about how most conversations tend to happen at the dining table.
 We were trying to recount the times where we would gather at people's living room to talk - seldom.
+We think its for the following reasons:

 1. Some living room seem to have a 'family-members only' feel about them